TSODev/MENTHE/README.md

 ---

- Menthe is a ***workshop*** project implementing Angular / Angular Security / Node Server with Express and REST APIs / connected to a MongoDB database (cloud ou local with docker).
+ Menthe is a ***personal*** project implementing Angular / Angular Security / Node Server with Express and REST APIs / connected to a MongoDB database (cloud ou local with docker).

 User registration and login	(JWT authentication).
 Workflow Create / Edit with BPMN Diagrams.